PreethiPantangi/Namaste_React/README.md

 ### Q. If we don't pass a value to provider will it consider the default value?
 No, Default value is only used when there is no matching provider for it.

+## Lesson 12
+### Q. What is the difference between useContext vs Redux?
+useContext is a hook where Redux is a state management library

+### Q. Advantages of using Redux Toolkit over Redux
+1. Redux ToolKit solves various issues by providing a hook-based implementation of Redux
+2. RTK gives the ability to write mutable state updates in the reducers.
+3. It also eliminates the use of extra coding by providing boilerplates.
+4. RTK also has the feature of RTK query which eliminates the use of Thunks and makes the query processing faster
+5. It also provides automatic support for Redux Dev-tools Extension and for immer.js library which is a great tool to deal with immutable objects.
+6. You can also use the various predefined functions of Redux Toolkit which not only speeds up the process but also saves time.

+### Q. Explain Dispatcher
+We cannot directly modify the store.
+One step in modifying the store is dispatching an action

+### Q. Explain Reducer
+When the action is dispatched the reducer is called which them modifies the store

+### Q. Explain slice
+Store is one huge object and to create different categories or sections of data we use slices.

+### Q. Explain Selector
+TO display data from store to the UI we use something called selector.
+We subscribe to only the required slices from the store and use the data to display it on the UI.

+### Q. Explain createSlice and the configuration it takes.
+As the name suggests createSlice is a function that takes the following object {
+   name: '',  //Name of the slice
+   initialState: {}, //Initial state of the slice
+   reducers: {} //Reducers that will help modify the store }

 ### To - Do
 1. Image optimization - All images are called at once